vivekthangam/CheatSheet_Tutorial/system_design.md

 Solution: Use a Distributed Lock (via Redis or Zookeeper) on the Driver_ID during the matching transaction.

-💡 Interview Tip: The "Lifecycle" of a Trip
+ðŸ’¡ Interview Tip: The "Lifecycle" of a Trip
 If asked how to handle the flow from "Requested" to "Completed," use the State Pattern.

 States: Searching, Accepted, Arrived, In-Progress, Completed.